-This dreamy decadent vegan chocolate cake was meant to be posted for Valentine’s Day last month, but flu season decided hit our house and took me out instead.
+This dreamy decadent vegan chocolate cake was meant to be posted for Valentine’s Day last month, but flu season decided to hit our house and took me out instead.
 So this post sadly sat in my draft folder for way too long.
 Therefore, I’m bringing the romance and drama into March.

-I reworked my go-to vegan chocolate cake recipe, because it’s tried and true, moist, rich and delicious.
+I reworked my go-to vegan chocolate cake recipe because it’s tried and true, moist, rich and delicious.
 I’m never-not going to use this incredibly easy vegan chocolate cake recipe made with simple ingredients that you should already have in your pantry, when I want or need to make a chocolate cake.
 What I’m trying to say is: this a staple recipe that you’ll want to make again and again.

 A combination of baking soda and vinegar acts as the leavening agent of this cake and replaces eggs.
 This method was used during times of war when ingredients like butter and eggs were rationed.
 It’s pretty ingenious and -seriously- you will not miss the eggs in this cake.
 The resulting crumb texture is light, airy and moist.